Rite Aid Corporation [RAD] Price Aside, RAD Fundamentals Booming Beyond Compare

 Shifting the focus to workforce efficiency, Rite Aid Corporation [RAD] earns $407,525 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 11.83 and its Total Asset Turnover is 2.61.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.91 and its Current Ratio is 1.68.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.79, which indicates that it is 14.69% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 91.35.
-This RSI suggests that Rite Aid Corporation is currently Overbought.
+This stock’s Beta value is currently 1.79, which indicates that it is 14.80% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 63.25.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Rite Aid Corporation [RAD] a Reliable Buy?